Red5/ice4j/doc/nio-configuration.md

 ## Send and Receive idle timeout
 Send or receive may be detected as idle if they exceed the configured (in seconds) `SO_TIMEOUT` property which is defaulted to 30 seconds.

+## Acceptor timeout
+Timeout in seconds to wait for a bind or unbind operation to complete, the `ACCEPTOR_TIMEOUT` property is modifiable from the default of 2 seconds.

 ## Aggressive Acceptor reset
 To prevent a possible deadlock caused by a failed bind or unbind event making the acceptor unresponsive, the `ACCEPTOR_RESET` option allows the acceptor to be reset on-the-fly.